 Regularly run reports to search through logs and find error messages and e-mail those to the Password Manager administrator, to investigate and follow up on.

 Password Manager deployment is straightforward and can be completed in a matter of weeks, typically requiring only a few days of professional services.

-Because Password Manager impacts so many groups in an I.T. organization, it is important to have powerful and visible project sponsorship and to involve all stake-holders as early as possible.
+Because Password Manager impacts so many groups in an IT organization, it is important to have powerful and visible program sponsorship and to involve all stake-holders as early as possible.

-This document outlines numerous best practices regarding technical architecture, security policies, user enrollment, maximizing user adoption and ongoing administration.
-These should be taken as guidelines and combined with specific requirements of each organization to produce an implementation design and project plan.
+This document outlines numerous best practices regarding features and integrations, network architecture, policies, user enrollment and adoption stake-holder engagement and ongoing support.
+These should be taken as guidelines and combined with specific organizational requirements to produce an implementation design and project plan.